Core Ultra 5 245K vs Core i7-14700K

 • You need more cores for multi-threaded workloads

 At $379.99, the Core i7-14700K is the premium option.
 It takes the lead in cache and cores.
-Tagged as Best Value and Best Performance and Premium Pick.
+Tagged as Best Performance and Premium Pick.

 Strengths